-Harini Nagendra has authored two books, close to 150 peer reviewed publications, and communicates her research for the public through newspaper and magazine articles, science blogs, and public talks.
-She also engages with international research on global environmental change, and is on the Scientific Steering Committees of the Global Land Project, and the Programme for Ecosystem Change and Society.
-In the past, she has served as a Steering Committee Member of Diversitas and a Capacity Building Committee member of the Asia Pacific Network for Global Environmental Change, and was a Lead Author of the 5th IPCC Report - Working Group III.
+Harini Nagendra has authored two books, and over 150 peer reviewed publications, including in Nature, Nature Sustainability and Science.
+She writes extensively on her research for the public via newspaper and magazine articles, science blogs, and has given a number of public talks for science communication.
+She also engages with international research on global environmental change, She is a Steering Committees member of the Future Earth Programme on Ecosystem Change and Society and a former Steering Committee Member of the Global Land Project, Diversitas and a Capacity Building Committee member of the Asia Pacific Network for Global Environmental Change.
+She has also been a Lead Author of the 5th IPCC Report - Working Group III.

 Dec.
 1998: Ph.D., Centre for Ecological Sciences, Indian Institute of Science

 March 1995: M.S., Biological Sciences, Indian Institute of Science

 July 1992: B.Sc., Bangalore University

 Ecology and Development in India; Understanding Land Use/Land Cover Change; Remote

 Urban sustainability; Ecology and Development; Forests; Commons; Biodiversity and conservation; Satellite remote sensing